 Trope

 The term “trope” refers to a word or expression used in a figurative sense.
 It can also refer to an overused person or movie theme.
 For example, if a boy liked to skip, a person would say, “Skipping is his trope.”
-Unfortunately, people often use this term as a putdown similar to cliché.
-I took a deep blog dive into why I did not like the term cliché here:

-For some reason, the term “trope” has become popular, and reviewers love using it.
-It is challenging for writers to develop new ideas, and there are only so many plot themes.
-How many love stories can there be?
-I can think of five, and if I wrote about #1, a critic would say, “Character A falls in love with poor Character B. Standard love trope.
+Unfortunately, people often use this term as a put-down, like a cliché, and reviewers love using it.
+The problem is that it is challenging for writers to develop new ideas, and there are only so many plot themes.
+For example, how many types of love stories are there?
+I can think of five, and if I wrote about #1, a critic would say, “Wealthy character A falls in love with disadvantaged character B. This is a standard love trope.
 Nothing new.”
-I would argue that there are fantastic stores with this “trope.”
-The moves Titanic, Overboard, Pretty in Pink, and The Notebook all come to mind.
+I would argue that there are fantastic films with this “trope,” like Titanic, Overboard, Pretty in Pink, and The Notebook.

 You’re the best -Bill

-November 24, 2021
+November 24, 2021 Updated April 13, 2026

 BUY MY BOOK